badasswp/display-site-notification-bar/readme.txt

 = ✨ Getting Started =

-1. To get started, head over to the Site Notification Bar options page and configure your settings of choice.
+1. To get started, head over to the Display Site Notification Bar options page and configure your settings of choice.

 2. That's it!
-You're all set to start using the Site Notification Bar plugin.
+You're all set to start using the Display Site Notification Bar plugin.

 3. Head over to your home page to see your notification bar in place.